LegacyProject/AboutProject/README.md

 # Shadowlands: (In development Phase 1) (New database comming soon)
 #Done:-
-- Cleaned up DB errors logs due to spawndifficulties (commit to come)
+- Cleaned up DB errors logs due to spawndifficulties
 - Pulled updates from trinitycore master
-- Fixed errors due to creature template faction not being set (commit to come)
+- Fixed errors due to creature template faction not being set

 # About the project